Mbed OS Reference

 78 * @retval false The time reported by the RTC is not valid

-79 * @retval true The time has been set and the RTC is counting
+79 * @retval true The RTC has been initialized and is counting

 80 *